James Avery (American colonist): Biography

 The original home of the Avery family, built in the year 1656.
 Also referred to as "The Hive", and was passed down through many generations, until the home burned down on July 20, 1894.

-Captain James Avery was born on 1620 in the county of Cornwall, and was the son of Christopher Avery.
+Captain James Avery was born in 1620 in the county of Cornwall, and was the son of Christopher Avery.
 James Avery was baptized at a small village named Wolborough, in the county of Devon on April 22, 1621.
 In 1630 or 1631, he sailed with his father to America, and resided with him in Gloucester, Massachusetts for several years.
 James was the only child of Christopher and Margaret Avery, who never came to New England.
 In fact, she died in 1626, and Christopher Avery married Alice Berdon in 1630 in England.
 Despite this, Christopher left Alice behind in England, never to return.
 On November 10, 1643, James was officially married to a woman named Joanna.

 James Avery was an early land owner at Gloucester.
-He went to Pequot, now New London, Connecticut, and purchased land there, returned to Gloucester, sold his possessions to his father in 1651, and returned back to New London in the March of that year.
+He went to Pequot, now New London, Connecticut, and purchased land there, returned to Gloucester, sold his possessions to his father in 1651, and returned to New London in the March of that year.
 In the New London Book of Grants, is a record of the various parcels given to James Avery.
 At the same time, he was given sixteen acres of upland, and in 1661, he received twenty acres of upland.
 Two years later, he sold his land in the first division to Mr. Blinman.
 Later that year, he was granted a farm in South Groton but he continued to live with his family on the west side of the great river.
 In 1653, he secured another farm, one of the "Pocketannock grants", further up the river in what is now the town of Ledyard.
 About 1656 he built and occupied "The Hive of the Averys".

 He was Deputy to the General Court of Connecticut 12 times from 1656 to 1680.
 He also served for 20 years as a town selectman.

 James Avery soon became active in military affairs and is generally spoken of by the title of ensign, lieutenant, or captain.
 In 1665, he was appointed a lieutenant, and in 1673, a captain.
 During the Indian wars around New London, Captain James Avery led troops, among who were James Avery Jr., John Avery, Thomas Avery, Ephraim Avery.
 Of the many wars they fought was the King Philip's War, and the French and Indian Wars.
 On November 25, 1675, Capt.
 Avery was appointed by the council fifth in command of the United Army which is to go against the Indians.
 (Conn.
 Col. Rec.
 2:386).
+These actions culminated in the Great Swamp Fight in December 1675 in which Captain Avery participated.